KonnexionsGmbH/db_seeder/README.md

 ## 3. Installation

 The easiest way is to download a current release of `db_seeder`.
-You can find the necessary link here: https://github.com/KonnexionsGmbH/db_seeder.
+You can find the necessary link [here](https://github.com/KonnexionsGmbH/db_seeder).
 The system requirements are described in the respective release notes.

 ## 4. Operating Instructions

-Using the Konnexions development docker image from DockerHub (see: https://hub.docker.com/repository/docker/konnexionsgmbh/kxn_dev) saves the effort of installing the latest Java version.
+Using the Konnexions development docker image from DockerHub (see [here](https://hub.docker.com/repository/docker/konnexionsgmbh/kxn_dev)) saves the effort of installing the latest Java version.
 To run `db_seeder`, only the libraries in the `lib` directory and the appropriate batch script of `run_db_seeder` are required.
 All parameters used in `db_seeder` can be adjusted in the batch script to suit your needs.